Toss that yusheng and tuck into Chinese delicacies at these top restaurants for reunion dinners and Chinese New Year buffets.

+Christmas is over and we’re already thinking ahead – Chinese New Year is fast approaching, and the festivities are kicking off.
+If you’ve checked out our trusty guide to CNY, you’ll know that we’re really excited to feast on the variety of CNY delicacies and snacks during the first of seven long weekends of 2020.
 And, part of that feast includes annual reunion dinners with our family (hello, yu sheng and abalone!).
 So, we’ve dished up the best (and most auspicious) restaurants in town to dine out this CNY.
 Best book your tables before the hot seats are all snapped up!

 Where: Yan, 1 Saint Andrew’s Road, #05-02 National Gallery Singapore, 178957, p.
 6384 5585.
-Festive set menus are available from 1 January to 8 February
+Available from 1 January to 8 February

 Where: Spring Court, 52-56 Upper Cross Street, Singapore 058348, p.
 6449 5030.
-Festive set menus are available from 10 January to 8 February 2020
+Available from 10 January to 8 February

 Sky22 at Courtyard by Marriott Singapore Novena